Why D.C. dysfunction is doom-pilling Americans under 40

 — CNN Politics (@CNNPolitics) September 29, 2021

 Meanwhile, Republicans are sharpening their knives, getting ready for warfare in the coming elections.
 In between alternately bemoaning the scourge of cancel culture and banning certain lesson plans from schoolrooms, they’ve been carefully cultivating mechanisms to settle future disputed elections in their favor.
-The party whose only major accomplishments during the Trump era were a tax cut for the wealthy and a thoroughly politicized pandemic is now poised to wrest control of the steering wheel from its only opponent, and the Democrats seem largely content to let them do it.
+The party whose only major accomplishments during the Trump era were a tax cut for the wealthy and a thoroughly politicized pandemic is now poised to wrest control of the steering wheel back from its only opponent, and the Democrats seem largely content to let them do it.

-Those of us who have neither power nor influence can only sit back and watch the slow-motion plane crash—or better yet, shrink it down into background noise playing in another open tab.
+Those of us who have neither power nor influence can only sit back and watch the slow-motion plane crash—or better yet, shrink it down into background noise unfurling in an open tab.
 (Did you hear?
 Netflix’s Squid Game is a violent, addictive romp!)
 Sometimes it feels like the only way to get through another nail-biter of a day, where the thing you’re biting your nails about is an all-consuming existential crisis, is to dissociate—to will it all into not mattering at all.

-Viewed from a nihilistic distance, all the monumental decisions of the present day can’t break your heart anymore.
-All they can do is make you look ahead, to the Americans of 2051—the ones who are looking back at us with daggers in their eyes—and nod in agreement.
+Viewed from a nihilistic distance, the history-determining decisions of the present day can’t break your heart.
+All they can do is make you look ahead, to the Americans of 2051—the ones likely looking back at us with daggers in their eyes—and nod in agreement.